accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 - [Firefox](https://support.mozilla.org/fr/kb/protection-renforcee-contre-pistage-firefox-ordinateur?redirectslug=activer-desactiver-cookies&amp;redirectlocale=fr)
 - [Opera](https://help.opera.com/en/latest/web-preferences/#cookies)

-Please note that if you refuse to accept cookies on your terminal, you will still be able to browse this site.
+Please note that if you refuse to accept cookies on your device, you will still be able to browse this site.

 If you have any questions about cookies, you can [contact us](contact.html).